Iterating Fun - Simon Newstead

 3. Promote the jobs in-game

-Having gained a nice global audience including Hong Kong, we decided to reach out in-game.
+Having gained a nice global audience including Hong Kong, we decided to reach out .
 We have a dynamic welcome message that can be displayed on loading, and we coded it to display the referral program and contact email for those playing from Hong Kong.
 Sadly it was hard to tell the impact.
-In hindsight I should have put the call to action as a different address eg- gamejobs@frenzoo.com to track the impact (note to self for next time).
+In hindsight I should have put the call to action as a different address eg- to track the impact (note to self for next time).

 4. Host and speak at events

-One thing we’re doing more of in the last few months is having the team host and speak at more industry events (like one held together with Unity3d at Cyberport).
+One thing we’re doing more of in the last few months is having the team host and speak at more industry events (like held together with Unity3d at Cyberport).
 It’s good for the crew to hear from others and share our own learnings, and spread the word.

 5. Targeted Facebook ads